jakevdp/jakevdp.github.com/source/_posts/2012-10-14-scipy-sparse-graph-module-word-ladders.markdown

 <p>Oh, and one challenge for all the over-achievers out there: how many steps does it take
 to get from "Guido" to "Python" using English language words?
 First to give the answer wins... well, nothing, actually.
-What can I say.
-I do this for free.</p>
+What can I say: I do this for free.</p>
 <p>Happy coding!</p>
 </div>